By: Scott Way

 One such industry is houseboating.
-The concept is genius in its simplicity: for a fraction of the cost, boaters, or prospective buyers priced out of the real estate market, can purchase a houseboat at a fraction of the cost of waterfront property and enjoy many of the same perks.
+The concept is genius in its simplicity: for a fraction of the cost, boaters, or prospective buyers priced out of the real estate market, can enjoy waterfront living and enjoy many of the same perks.
 It also does away with many of the hassles -- like property taxes, maintenance, and neighbours.

-At Village Quay, like many others in the industry, business is booming.
+At Village Quay, business is booming.
 Customer needs are changing, too.
-For every novice boater who comes in looking to buy, an equal number of veteran boaters are looking to trade up, or out, of their current vessel.
-Not only is boating activity increasing throughout the region, but the real estate market is equally upbeat.
+For every novice boater who comes in looking to buy an equal number of veteran boaters are looking to trade up, or out, of their current vessel.
+Not only is boating activity increasing throughout the region, but the real estate market is just as upbeat.
 It's easy to see why.
 Many cottages dotting the shoreline bring to mind New York's Hamptons or Ontario's Muskoka cottage paradise.
 But for every ultramodern mega-cottage, there is also an equal balance of relatively modest single-level family cottages.

-While the average price of waterfront real estate varies, by any metric the average price of a houseboat is significantly lower.
+While the average price of waterfront property varies, by any metric the average price of a houseboat is significantly less.
 The long term costs are also an attractant, as marina slips and winter storage (if you're in a seasonal climate) are a fraction compared to property taxes, maintenance, and upkeep.